 I'm sure you can figure out how to wash the fruit in plain cold water.

 With strawberries you must remove the hulls. (the green leaves attached to the top of the berry)

 Place the strawberries in a large pot and add 1/2 cup of sugar per quart of strawberries.
 Gently stir the berries to coat them with the sugar.
 If they aren't all evenly coated, add more of the sugar (up to 3/4 cup of sugar per quart of prepared berries)

 Let the mixture stand in a cool (40 F to 60F) place for 6 hours.

 Cook the mixture at low to medium heat, slowly until the sugar dissolves and the strawberries are hot throughout!

 Lids: put the lids into a pan of hot water for at least several minutes; to soften up the gummed surface and clean the lids.

-Fill them to within ¼-inch of the top, wipe any spilled berries off the top, seat the lid and tighten the ring around them.
-Then put them into the boiling water canner!
+Fill them to within 1/4-inch of the top, wipe any spilled berries off the top, seat the lid and tighten the ring around them.
+Then put the filled jars into the canner!